+Image 7 - Mid block crosswalk with granite used for curb material.
 Image 8 - Crosswalk that is paved differently than the street.

 Street Intersections

 - Intersections are the primary location for the pedestrian crossing of streets. - Curb extensions (bulb-outs) shorten crossing distances and provide sidewalk space for curb ramps and landings. - Installing curb extensions physically deters parking at intersection corners and improves the visibility of pedestrians. - Mid-block crossings are pedestrian crossing points not at intersections. - A curb ramp needs to be installed at both ends of the crossing in a direct line of travel, consistent with the standards of the Americans With Disabilities Act as well as local and state codes.